Florida Turnkey Investment

 Turnkey, buy-to-let properties that earn you rental income from day one of your investment.
 With tenants already in place and a professional property management team looking after your asset and interests, this is truly the ultimate arm-chair investment.
-There is also an exceptional two-year rental guarantee offered on many units.
+There is also an exceptional two-year rental guarantee offered on most units.

 - Properties from US$102,000